1 year ago

 I decided to head to West Elm, Pottery Barn, and World Market to compare their jute rugs and the World Market was hands-down my favorite.
-The West Elm jute rugs weren’t soft enough and the Pottery Barn one looked very ropey and the version that was hanging up in store looked like it was falling apart, so that was out.
+It’s budget-friendly and soft – I love it!
+The West Elm jute rugs weren’t soft enough and the Pottery Barn one was too chunky.

 I loved that rug, but once we ended up changing out our sofa, the room felt too washed out.
 We needed something with warmer tones, so I sold it.
 I then ended up putting our Serena and Lily diamond jute in our living room.
 I love that rug!
 It’s very flat so not super cozy to play on, but it’s a beautiful rug.
 It’s similar in tone to the World Market (looked too washed out) so the search for something warmer began.

 I had the opportunity to partner with Ben Soleimani who gifted the rug we currently own.
 I chose the soft hand-braided jute rug (the softest jute I’ve ever felt).
 It does shed (it’s jute so that’s life) but doesn’t shed too much, and I’ve found if we vacuum once or twice a week, that it’s really not bad at all.

 This post was not done in partnership with any brands although I may make commission on some of the links in this post.
 I will always tell you when something is gifted or sponsored and that I only work with brands I love and recommend.